 Types of therapy I work with

-Here's a quick guide to the different models of therapy I use to give a taste of what I can offer.
+Here's a quick guide to these different models of therapy to give a taste of what I can offer.

 Compassion Focused Therapy (CFT) CFT believes that we aren't responsible for the minds we're born with or the environment we're born into, and at the same time, with wisdom, strength and care, we might be able to employ tools that support our psychological and emotional wellbeing.
 CFT believes that our emotions are regulate by three different systems - threat, drive and soothe.
 If you're coming to therapy it's likely your soothe system is in need of some support and growth.
 We can do that through breathwork, guided visualisation and looking at the different flows of compassion we can experience.